 The following summary of the offering contains basic information about the offering and the common stock and is not intended to be complete.
 It does not contain all the information that is important to you.
-For a more complete understanding of the common stock, please refer to the section of this prospectus entitled "Description of Capital Stock"
+For a more complete understanding of the common stock, please refer to the section of this prospectus entitled "Description of Capital Stock."

-Securities offered by us We are offering (i) [ ] shares (the "Company Shares") of our common stock, par value \$0.00001 per share, assuming the underwriter does not exercise its over-allotment option, or [ ] shares of common stock, assuming the underwriter exercise its over-allotment option in full, (ii) pre-funded warrants to purchase up to [ ] shares of common stock ("Prefunded Warrants"), and (iii) warrants to purchase up to [ ] shares of common stock ("Company Warrants"), assuming the underwriter does not exercise its over-allotment option, or warrants to purchase up to [ ] shares of common stock, assuming the underwriter exercise its over-allotment option in full.
-Company Warrants Warrants to purchase up to [ ] shares of common stock (or [ ] shares of common stock if the underwriter exercises its over-allotment option in full).
-The warrants will be exercisable immediately upon issuance and will expire on the fifth anniversary of the original issuance date and have an initial exercise price equal to \$[ ].
-Please see "Description of Capital Stock - Company Warrants" for a description of these warrants.
-Pre-Funded Warrants Warrants to purchase up to [ ] shares of common stock.
-Each Pre-Funded Warrant and Company Warrant is being offered for a combined price of \$[ ], equal to the combined price per Company Share and Company Warrant being sold to the public in this Offering, minus \$0.001.
-The Pre-Funded Warrants will be exercisable immediately upon issuance, may be exercised at any time until all of the Pre-Funded Warrants are exercised in full, and have an initial exercise price equal to \$0.001.
-Please see "Description of Capital Stock - Pre-Funded Warrants" for a description of these warrants.
-Assumed combined public offering price per Company Share/Pre-Funded Warrant, and Company Warrant \$[ ] per Company Share and accompanying Company Warrant, or \$[ ] per Pre-Funded Warrant and accompanying Company Warrant (the combined purchase price of each Pre-funded Warrant and Company Warrant is equal to the combined price per Company Share and Company Warrant being sold to the public in this Offering, minus \$0.001) Nasdaq Listing Our common stock and tradeable warrants currently trade on the Nasdaq Capital Market under the symbol "BFRG" and "BFRGW," respectively.
-Number of shares of common stock outstanding before the Offering: [ ] shares Number of shares of common stock outstanding after the Offering: [ ] shares (assuming none of the Warrants issued in this Offering are exercised) Over-allotment option We have granted the underwriters an option, exercisable within 45-days after the closing of this Offering to purchase additional (i) additional Company Shares from us, representing 15% of the number of Company Shares and accompanying Pre-Funded Warrants initially sold in this Offering and (ii) additional warrants from us, representing 15% of the Company Warrants initially sold in this Offering.
+Securities offered by us

+We are offering (i) 1,028,710 shares (the "Company Shares") of our common stock, par value \$0.00001 per share, and accompanying warrants to purchase up to 1,028,710 shares of common stock ("Company Warrants") at a public offering price of \$3.782 per Company Share and accompanying Company Warrant, and (ii)478,429 pre-funded warrants ("Pre-Funded Warrants") to purchase up to 478,429 shares of common stock and 478,429 accompanying Company warrants.

+Each warrant has an exercise price of \$4.16 per share of common stock are immediately exercisable and will expire five years from the date of issuance.
+Please see "Description of Capital Stock - Company Warrants" for a description of these

+Warrants at a public offering price of \$3.871 per Pre-Funded Warrant and accompanying Company Warrant.

+We are also offering 478,429 Pre-Funded Warrants to purchase up to 478,429 shares of our common stock, exercisable at an exercise price of \$0.001 per share, to those purchasers whose purchase of common stock in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock immediately following the consummation of this offering.
+The purchase price of each Pre-funded Warrant and accompanying Company Warrant is equal to \$3.781, or the price per share of common stock being sold to the public in this offering minus \$0.001.
+The Pre-funded Warrants will be immediately exercisable and may be exercised at any time until exercised in full Please see

+"Description of Capital Stock - Pre-Funded Warrants" for a description of these warrants.

+\$3.782 per Company Share and accompanying Company Warrant, or \$3.781 per Pre-Funded Warrant and accompanying Company Warrant

+Company Warrant

+Nasdaq Listing

+Our common stock and tradeable warrants currently trade on the Nasdaq Capital Market under the symbol "BFRG" and before the Offering:

+"BFRGW," respectively.

+Number of shares of common stock outstanding

+Company Warrants

+Pre-Funded Warrants

+Public Offering Price

+6,094,644 shares

+Number of shares of common stock outstanding after

+the Offering:

+7,601,783 shares (assuming the exercise of all 478,429 pre-funded Warrants and no exercise of warrants issued in this Offering and the Representative does not exercise its over-allotment option)

+Over-allotment option

+We have granted the underwriters an option, exercisable within 45-days after the closing of this Offering to purchase an additional 226,071 Company Shares and/or 226,071 Pre-Funded Warrants and/or 226,071 Company Warrants from us, representing 15% of the securities sold in this Offering.

+Underwriter

+WallachBeth Capital LLC